 Sonja’s many contributions to this field are marked by their practicality and academic rigour, her CV includes numerous books and articles in which relevant approaches and pathways within Mātauranga Māori are made accessible to practitioners.
 In sharing such strength-based practices from Te Ao Māori Sonja places relationships at the heart of practice with and education of children and young persons.
 Hers is a strong voice for the Māori understanding that people, their mana, and identity, grow and are nurtured within their network of relationships.
 In her research, teaching, and practice Sonja enriches her discipline, enhances practitioners’ abilities, and benefits those with whom they practice making valuable contributions to decolonising educational practice in Aotearoa New Zealand.
 In making this award the New Zealand Psychological Society concurs with those who nominated Sonja for the award, recognising her as an exemplary practitioner, effective teacher and researcher who has and continues to make significant contributions to our discipline.

 GV Goddard Early Career Award: Achievement and Excellence in Research and Scholarship- Dr Roxanne Heffernan

-This G V Goddard Early Career Award commemorates the contributions Professor Graham V Goddard, Head of Department of Psychology, University of Otago, made to psychology.
-It recognises early career achievement and excellence in research and scholarship in applied psychology, the judgement being based on the originality, independence, relevance, impact and quality of published work from the nominee’s postgraduate research.
+The G V Goddard Early Career Award commemorates the contributions Professor Graham V Goddard, Head of Department of Psychology, University of Otago, made to psychology.
+The award recognises early career achievement and excellence in research and scholarship in basic psychological science the judgement being based on the originality, independence, relevance, impact and quality of published work from the nominee’s postgraduate research.

 The Postgraduate Student Social Justice Research Scholarship is intended to support students to conduct research on a significant social justice issue e.g. poverty, social inequality, discrimination, etc. as part of a recognised post-graduate degree in psychology at a New Zealand university.